willspensley/DVS-Vision-Language-Model/README.md

   - `model_weights.pth`
   - `training_metrics.json`
   - `evaluation_metrics.json`
-  - Visualization PNGs (moved to `assets` for the repository)
+  - Visualisation PNGs (moved to `assets` for the repository)

-### Code Structure

-The project code is within the file

-- `train_vlm.py`
-- This code does the following--
-- Defines the `MRIDataset` class and a custom collation function.
-- Implements the training loop and saves training metrics.
-- Evaluates the model and calculates per-class metrics.
-- Generates visualizations (training loss, accuracy plots, confusion matrix).
-- Orchestrates the entire pipeline (training, evaluation, visualization).
 - `model_weights.pth`: The fine-tuned model weights (~600MB, available upon request as too large to upload to Github).
 - `training_metrics.json`, `evaluation_metrics.json`: Saved metrics are save on this repository.

-## Task 2: Model Evaluation and Results
+## Model Evaluation and Results

 ### Overview of Performance

-After training the CLIP model for 2 epochs, we achieved an overall test accuracy of 65.83%.
-Below are the detailed metrics, visualizations, and a comprehensive analysis of the model’s performance.
+After training the CLIP model for 2 epochs, I achieved an overall test accuracy of 65.83%.
+Below are the detailed metrics, visualisations, and a comprehensive analysis of the model’s performance.

 ### Detailed Metrics